sws2apps/sws2apps-api/CONTRIBUTING.md

 **Before submitting a PR**, please make sure the following is done:

 - Test your changes to make sure that they are working as intended.
-- Run `npm run firebase:test` to make sure that your changes passed the automated checks.

 **When commiting your changes**, we recommend the following command to be run: